Zhang Hongjiang

 Zhang Hongjiang (張宏江 (张宏江, Zhāng Hóngjiāng)) is a Chinese computer scientist and executive.
-He served as CEO of Kingsoft, managing director of Microsoft Advanced Technology Center (ATC) and chief technology officer (CTO) of Microsoft China Research and Development Group (CRD).
+He was CEO of Kingsoft, managing director of Microsoft Advanced Technology Center (ATC) and chief technology officer (CTO) of Microsoft China Research and Development Group (CRD).
+Hongjiang is founder of BAAI.
 In 2022, he was elected to the National Academy of Engineering for his technical contributions and leadership in the area of multimedia computing.

 Background

 Zhang retired in December 2016 from the positions of CEO of Kingsoft, the executive director of Kingsoft board, and the CEO of Kingsoft Cloud.
 He is a senior advisor of Carlye Group (NASDAQ: CG).
 He was also the board member of Cheetah Mobile Inc. (NYSE: CMCM), Xunlei Limited (NASDAQ: XNET), and 21Vianet Group, Inc. (NASDAQ: VNET).

 Zhang was a founding member, then the assistant managing director, of Microsoft Research Asia (MSRA).
 MSRA was reported in 2004 as “The hottest Computer Lab” by MIT Technology Review.
 While with MSRA, he led efforts to research in Media Computing, Data Mining and Web Search, Natural Language Computing, and Distributed Systems.
 Prior to joining Microsoft, Zhang was with Hewlett-Packard Labs at Palo Alto, California, where he was a research manager.
 He also worked at the Institute of Systems Science (today, renamed I2R), National University of Singapore.

 A researcher in media computing, more specifically in video and image analysis, search and browsing, over the years, Zhang has authored four books, over 350 scientific papers, and holds 62 US patents.
-He has been elected Fellow of IEEE and Association for Computing Machinery (ACM) and won the “2008 Asian American Engineers of the Year” award.
+He has been elected Fellow of IEEE for contributions to media computing and leadership in content-based visual media analysis, retrieval, and browsing, and Association for Computing Machinery (ACM) and won the “2008 Asian American Engineers of the Year” award.
 He is also the recipient of 2010 IEEE Computer Society Technical Achievement Awards and the recipient of 2010 Microsoft Distinguished Scientist.

-Zhang served as chief technology officer (CTO) for Microsoft China Research and Development Group (CRD) and managing director of the Microsoft Advanced Technology Center (ATC).
+Zhang was chief technology officer (CTO) for Microsoft China Research and Development Group (CRD) and managing director of the Microsoft Advanced Technology Center (ATC).
 In 2011, Zhang left Microsoft and joined Kingsoft as CEO.